Roblox-Thot/VapeThotMod/README.md

 * Keypress overlay

 # Removed
+- Normal KillEffect is now a drop down in the cusom Kill Effect
-- Nothing if I don't have a mod it will load normal Vape™️
+- Nothing else I don't have a mod it will load normal Vape™️

 # ToDo